-The most famous of the Eames Office Chairs, the Alu Group Ribbed and Soft Pad chairs started life as a household range for use both indoors and out.
+The most famous of the Eames Office Chair designs, the Alu Group Ribbed and Soft Pad chairs started life as a household range for use both indoors and out.
 It was only so many years later that the range would be adapted into the office chairs we know and love today.

 Herman Miller had released Eames chairs and tables meant for the workplace as early as the mid 50’s with adaptive bases for the plastic and wire series.
 But it wasn’t until into the 1960’s that they began to recognize the burgeoning requirement for quality stylish furniture specifically for the office.
 The value driven post war years were being replaced with a new-found affluence during a time of real economic boom.
 Herman Miller, along with other brands, were shrewd at recognizing the new marketplace potential and went about creating products to meet the demand.
 The adaptation of the Eames designs would be a stellar move as the chairs went on to almost define what an office chair should be and are still sold to this day.

-The first design to be adapted into an office chair was the Time Life Chair from 1961.
+The first design to be adapted into an Eames office chair was the Time Life Chair from 1961.
 Originally a lounger specially designed for the lobby of the Time Life Building in New York, the desk chair version followed shortly afterwards when they were released to the general marketplace.
 It was also the first to be issued on the Universal Base which could be fitted with either castors or floor glides.
 This base type would later adorn the entire Alu Group series and still does.
 The Time Life Desk Chair was a beautifully crafted design, made with plywood frame and aluminium supports and base, the chair was originally crafted only in leather upholstery although fabrics were introduced later.